jacadzaca/efficient_minecraft/README.md

 # About

-This docker image utilizes the OpenJ9 virtual machine to provide a resource-efficient Minecraft server.
+This docker image utilizes the OpenJ9 virtual machine to provide a resource-efficient Minecraft server

 ##  Usage
 To start a  Minecraft server, for the first time, just build the image and make docker run it, using: